Tips on Transferring from a 2-Year to a 4-Year College

-Many students use a community college or another two-year college as a stepping-stone to a four-year college and a bachelor's degree.
+Many students use a community college or another two-year college as a stepping stone to a four-year institution and a bachelor's degree.
 If you want to take this path, here's what you should do:

-- Sign up for a transfer program at a two-year college.
-These programs include the same kinds of courses that you'd take in your first two years at a four-year college.
-They’re designed specifically to help you succeed at making the transition.
+- Sign up for a transfer program at a 2-year college.
+These programs include the same kinds of courses that you'd take in your first 2 years at a 4-year college.
+The program aims to help you succeed at making the transition.

-Since each college has its own requirements, the most important thing you can do to make the transfer process run smoothly is plan ahead.
+Because each college has its requirements, the most important thing you can do to make the transfer process run smoothly is to plan early.

 Get help from these resources:

 - Your high school counselor

 - The admissions or counseling offices of the 2-year colleges you're thinking of attending

 - Transfer advisers at the admissions offices of the 4-year colleges you're considering